microbit-foundation/python-editor-v3/README.md

-# Early development version of the next micro:bit Python editor
+# Development version of the next micro:bit Python editor

+*This project is a development version of the next major version of the editor.
+It is not ready for use.*

 This project is a web-based editor that targets the [MicroPython](https://micropython.org) version of the [Python programming language](http://python.org/).
 Code written with this editor is expected to run on the [BBC micro:bit device](https://microbit.org).

-**The currently supported micro:bit Python editor is available at https://python.microbit.org/ and its source code can be found in GitHub at https://github.com/bbcmicrobit/PythonEditor.**
+The currently supported micro:bit Python editor is available at https://python.microbit.org/ and its source code can be found in GitHub at https://github.com/bbcmicrobit/PythonEditor.

-**This project is an early development version of the next version of the editor.**

-**It is not yet ready for use.**

 ## Developing the editor